peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-Returns the largest value that's less than the given value.
+Returns the largest value that's less than the specified value.
 Returns negative infinity if the result is negative infinity.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
  is null, the precision is 0, or  <i>ctx</i>
  has an unlimited exponent range.